Hurmiz Malik Chikko: Early life and family

 Chikko was born in 1934 in the village of Diana, Northern Iraq.
 He was the son of Malik Chikko of the clan of Dadosh, Upper Tyari, and the nephew of Malik Yaqo D’Malik Ismail, the leader of Upper Tyari Tribe.
 His older brother was Gewargis Malik Chikko, another Assyrian advocate who was the head of the High Committee of Christian affairs in Iraq and a founding member of the Chicago-branch of the Assyrian Universal Alliance.

 Assyrian activism

-Chikko commanded the Assyrian front against the Iraqi Ba’thist Regime in the late 1950s and early 1960s.
+Chikko commanded the Assyrian front against successive Iraqi governments in the late 1950s and early 1960s.
 His goals were to gain autonomy for Assyrians in Iraq, protect Assyrian and Yazidi lands in the northern Iraq from Arabization and Kurdification policies, and to protect the local Assyrian and Yazidi communities from the crossfire of the conflict between the Iraqi Central Government and Kurdish leadership.

 Death

-Chikko was killed in the Battle of Aloka on December 2, 1963 at the age of 29, along with six other Assyrian fighters.
+Chikko was killed in the Battle of Aloka on December 2, 1963, at the age of 29, along with six other Assyrian fighters.
 His death was thought by many to be a turning point that would allow for even more persecution of Assyrians in Kore Gavana, the Assyrian village that he lived in for most of his life.
 Kore Gavana, along with many other Assyrian-majority villages in Iraq's Dohuk Governorate, were eventually annexed by the Kurdistan Regional Government.